 Caló d'es Moro, Natural beach cove in Santanyí, Spain

-This natural inlet on Mallorca's southeastern coast remained untouched until the late 20th century, when locals began using it for small-scale fishing activities.
+This natural inlet on Mallorca's southeastern coast remained largely unchanged until the late twentieth century, when locals began small-scale fishing activities there.
+The lack of commercial development since then has kept its appearance essentially the same, distinguishing it from many other beaches in the region.

 Location: Santanyí